dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 #### Exporting to a Minio Gateway

-MinIO can be used as a gateway to other object stores, such as Azure Blob Storage and Google Cloud Storage.
+MinIO can be used as a gateway to other object stores, such as [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/) or [Google Cloud Storage](https://cloud.google.com/storage).
+You can use the above MinIO GraphQL mutation with MinIO configured as a gateway.

 ##### Azure Blob Storage

 You can use [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/) through the [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html).
-You need to configure a [storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) and a [container](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction#containers) to organize the blobs.
+You need to configure a [storage account](https://docs.microsoft.com/azure/storage/common/storage-account-overview) and a Blob [container](https://docs.microsoft.com/azure/storage/blobs/storage-blobs-introduction#containers) to organize the blobs.
+The blob container name synonymous to bucket name when specifying the destination.

 For MinIO configuration, you will need to [retrieve storage accounts keys](https://docs.microsoft.com/azure/storage/common/storage-account-keys-manage).
 The [MinIO Azure Gateway](https://docs.min.io/docs/minio-gateway-for-azure.html) will use `MINIO_ACCESS_KEY` and `MINIO_SECRET_KEY` to correspond to Azure Storage Account `AccountName` and `AccountKey`.